EiffelFly/remark-indexed-block/README.md

 ## Sub Header 1

 hi, I am a block!

+> I am a blockquote
 ```

-Every unique representation will be a block, take above markdown for example, `Header 1`, `Sub Header 1` and the `hi, I am a block!` are three separated blocks.
+Every unique representation will be a block besides from every header, take above markdown for example, the `hi, I am a block!` and `> I am a blockquote` are two separated blocks, but `# Header 1` and `## Sub Header 1` are not block.
 The suffix will be determined by their order.
-If the calculated prefix is r43erf the overall index of `Header 1` will be `r43erf-1`
+If the calculated prefix is r43erf the overall index of `hi, I am a block!` will be `r43erf-3`

 ## Worth notice Caveat